-Without doubt, Scotland is a very beautiful country full of culture and history.
-Touring Scotland by motorhome will allow you to experience at first hand the fantastic scenery and sights of our beautiful country.
+Scotland is a very beautiful country, rich in culture and history.
+Touring Scotland in a motorhome will allow you to experience at first hand the fantastic scenery and sights of our beautiful country.
 Please find listed below some suggestions on possible routes that you may find of interest.
-These suggestions may also spark ideas on where and what to visit.
-Of course these are merely suggestions as when you hire a motormome you have the freedom to do as you please!
+These suggestions may also spark your own ideas on where and what to visit.
+Of course these are merely suggestions as when you hire a motormome you have the full freedom to do as you please!

-Follow links for more information on various attractions and activities for further information.
+Follow links for more information on various attractions and activities.

 Why not spend your first day in and around Perth also known as the fair city.
 Home of some fine art galleries and the oldest reparatory theatre in Scotland.
 A short drive away is Scone Palace and the National Hunt Race Course, or for motor sport enthusiasts this is also the headquarters for the Scottish Rally Championship, Mcrae Forest Stages rally in October.